Problems with housemates

 Talk to your housemates

-You could ask someone to help you negotiate.
+You could ask someone to help you and your housemates talk.
 For example, a mutual friend.

 If you're a student

 Talk to your university's student support service about the problem.
-They can give you advice on the best course of action.
+They can give you advice.

 Speak to your landlord

-evict your housemate if they are breaking the terms of their tenancy agreement
+evict your housemate if they are breaking their tenancy agreement

 Problems with guests